bud3d/m8p-Pavan/README.md

 *Requires Manta M8P Voron mount

 Contents:
+CAD

--CAD - Contains the STL files for 3D printing.
+- Contains the STL files for 3D printing.
-    STEP and f3z included for modifications
+- STEP and f3z included for modifications
+Images

--Images - Photos of the mount.
+- Photos of the mount.

 Printing details:
 - Print using standard Voron PIF settings.